peppertech/HOL2017/README.md

 ### Prerequisites
 * Node 4+ (preferably the LTS release)
 * If running on a Mac, you will need to include "sudo" in front of all global npm commands shown in the lab
-* Git installed and configured properly
+* Git installed and configured properly (this is optional, read the installation step for details)

 >**NOTE**